 - West to northwesterly 5 to 15 knots.

-- North to northeasterly below 10 knots tending northwesterly 15 to 20 knots in the morning then tending westerly 10 to 15 knots in the late afternoon.
+- North to northeasterly below 10 knots increasing to 10 to 20 knots in the late afternoon.

-- North to northwesterly 10 to 15 knots turning west to southwesterly below 10 knots during the morning.
+- North to northwesterly 10 to 15 knots increasing to 15 to 20 knots during the evening.

 Please be awareWind gusts can be 40 percent stronger than the averages given here.
 Wind warnings are issued for today and tomorrow and describe the highest category of wind warning for that day.